Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

  * https://github.com/artemyk/ibsgd (Andrew Saxe, Artemy Kolchinsky, et al. On the information bottleneck theory of deep learning.
 In ICLR, 2018.)
  * https://github.com/ravidziv/IDNNs (Ravid.
 Shwartz-Ziv and Naftali Tishby, Opening the Black Box of Deep Neural Networks via Information, In Arxiv, 2017.)

-### Non-parametric models are senstive to hyper-parameters
+### Non-parametric models are senstive to hyper-parameters (Appendix G.1 in the paper)

 * **Study the effect of the hyper-parameter of empirical distributions, namely the bin size, on the mutual information estimation in MLP1 and MLP2, and save results into local folders**
   * test_ComputeMI_bin_relu_01.py